-CMMS stands for Computerised Maintenance Management System (aka CMMIS – Computerised Maintenance Management Information System).
+CMMS stands for Computerised Maintenance Management System (also CMMIS – Computerised Maintenance Management Information System).

-CMMS system performs maintenance management by giving businesses instantaneous insight into their maintenance needs – with comprehensive work order schedules, accurate inventory forecasts, and immediate access to crucial reports.
-CMMS simplifies maintenance management by empowering businesses with the tools needed to make more informed decisions.
+CMMS system performs maintenance management by giving businesses immediate insight into their maintenance needs – with comprehensive work order schedules, accurate inventory forecasts, and immediate access to crucial reports.
+As a result, CMMS simplifies maintenance management by empowering businesses with the tools needed to make more informed decisions.

 The CMMS systems can be found in construction, manufacturing, transportation, oil and gas production as well as power generation and other industries characterised by the critical need for physical infrastructure.
 CMMS systems are used to optimise the deployment of and access to physical equipment like machinery, vehicles, plant infrastructures, and other physical assets.